Machine to Machine (M2M)

 Machines use the Client Credentials flow to obtain access tokens.

-Machine-to-machine (M2M) authentication is essential when non-human identities, such as microservices, APIs, or AI systems, need to interact securely without human intervention.
-Examples include service-to-service communication in distributed systems or enabling backend systems to access cloud resources.
-With the rise of AI and automation, more systems are relying on M2M authentication to handle complex, large-scale interactions independently.
+Machine-to-machine (M2M) authentication is essential when non-human identities, such as microservices, APIs, or AI agents, need to interact securely without human intervention.
+Examples include service-to-service communication in distributed systems or scheduled tasks that run autonomously in the background.
+With the rise of AI and automation, more systems rely on M2M authentication to handle complex operations independently.

 Client Credentials Flow for Authenticating

-M2M clients in Wristband use the Client Credentials flow, a grant type specifically designed for scenarios where machines authenticate.
+M2M clients in Wristband use the OAuth 2 Client Credentials flow to authenticate themselves.
 Since there's no user interaction, the client (machine) authenticates directly with Wristband by providing its client ID and secret.

-To gain access to resources, your server will make requests to Wristband's Token Endpoint and supply the client ID and secret.
-Wristband then returns an access token, which can be used to authenticate API calls or resource requests.
+To start the authentication process, your server will call Wristband's Token Endpoint and supply its client ID and secret.
+Wristband then returns an access token to the client, which it can use in API calls to authenticate itself.

 M2M Token Management